 Keep our digital services running smoothly

-Make our digital services easier to use, accessible, and up to standard
+Make our transactional services easier to use, accessible, and up to standard

 Phase out old systems by rebuilding or redesigning services to fit our current platforms